open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 ### Format extension

 To allow for format extension and ensure general forward compatibility, the union type field Capsule is included in the header structure Recipient.
-Each type of the union describes a specific type of recipient along with corresponding cryptographic primitives and key management tools.
+Each type of the union describes a specific type of Recipient along with corresponding cryptographic primitives and key management tools.
 Types can be added to the format as necessary both in abstracted and concrete forms.

 ## Serialized format